kwcjr/MainWP-Child-Auto-Downloader/README.md

 1. Activate the plugin through the 'Plugins' menu in WordPress

 ### Workflow Ideas
-Create a signup form simply requesting an `Admin Account Username` that your client created with an EXTREAMLY long password that nobody ever sees - and then provide this plugin as a downloadable when your service has been purchased - provide the derfault WP Plugin installation instructions above.
+Create a signup form simply requesting an *Admin Account Username* that your client created with an **EXTREAMLY long password that nobody ever sees - and then provide this plugin as a *downloadable* when your service has been purchased - provide the default WP Plugin installation instructions above.

-#### Changelog
+### Changelog

 = 1.0.0 =
 * Initial release.

-#### Roadmap
+### Roadmap

 * Add core Email notifications
 * Add settings so it’s easier to setup White-labeling ( config )